Left-exact Localizations of $\infty$-Topoi III: The Acyclic Product: Preliminaries

 by taking the cocartesian gap maps on the top and bottom sides (dotted lines).
 Notice that all the faces of the cube are cartesian squares.
 In particular, the top square can be seen as the base change of the bottom one along $B\times Y'\to B\times Y$.
 Since base change preserves pushouts, this shows that the cocartesian gap square (in dashed lines), which is the morphism $u'\pp f'\to u\pp f$, is cartesian. \end{proof}

-\begin{lemma} Let $f'\to f$ be a cocartesian morphism, then for every map $u$, the morphism $u\pp f'\to u\pp f$ is cocartesian. \end{lemma} \begin{proof} We use the cube \eqref{cube:pp}.
-The front and back strong faces are now cocartesian.
+\begin{lemma} If $f'\to f$ is a cocartesian morphism, then, for every map $u$, the morphism $u\pp f'\to u\pp f$ is cocartesian. \end{lemma} \begin{proof} We use the cube \eqref{cube:pp}.
+The front and back solid faces are now cocartesian.
 We want to show that the dashed square is cocartesian.
 The top and bottom dotted squares are cocartesian by construction.
 Using these squares and the back square, we get that the front dotted square is cocartesian.
-Using this and the front (strong) face, we then get that the dashed square is cocartesian. \end{proof}
+Using this and the front (solid) face, we then get that the dashed square is cocartesian. \end{proof}

 \begin{lemma} If $f:X\to Y$, $g:Y\to Z$ and $u:A\to B$, then

 where $(u\pp f)'$ is a cobase change of $u\pp f$. \end{lemma}

 \begin{proof} The result follows from the following diagram, where the three squares are pushouts: